Investor Relations

 TDK conducts quality management of various products at domestic and overseas manufacturing bases in accordance with International Quality Management Standards (valid version of ISO 9001, IATF16949, and/or other applicable standards) and the standards required by customers in the technologically innovative electronics industry.
 Furthermore, TDK utilizes proprietary quality technologies and past data concerning quality issues to create a quality assurance system for building in quality from the earliest development stage so as to ensure reliability and safety.
 This is achieved through design inspections, internal quality audits, supplier surveys and guidance, process management and in other ways at each product stage including planning, design, prototyping and manufacturing.
 We are also promoting the active use of digital technology at each production site.

-However, TDK cannot be fully certain that faults in quality (including cases where products contain substances that may be prohibited by applicable regulations) and recalls due to those faults will not occur.
+However, TDK cannot be fully certain that faults in quality (including cases where products contain substances that may be prohibited by applicable regulations or vulnerabilities in software) and recalls due to those faults will not occur.
 Should a recall or a product liability claim against us occur, it could result in recall costs or damage claims and lower sales.
 Furthermore, it is assumed that a defect in quality in one of TDK’s name-bearing products would have a negative impact on our reputation and brand and endanger the continued existence of the company.
 In such a way, a major quality problem could have a significant effect on business results.

 (Major Countermeasures)